Above the Bejeweled City

 About the Author

-Jon Davis is the author of five poetry chapbooks and six previous full-length collections of poetry: Improbable Creatures, Heteronymy: An Anthology, Preliminary Report, Scrimmage of Appetite, and Dangerous Amusements.
+Jon Davis is the author of five poetry chapbooks and six previous full-length collections of poetry: Improbable Creatures, An Amiable Reception for the Acrobat, Heteronymy: An Anthology, Preliminary Report, Scrimmage of Appetite, and Dangerous Amusements.
 He was co-translator, with the author, of Iraqi poet Naseer Hassan’s Dayplaces.
 Davis has received a Lannan Literary Award in Poetry, the Peter I.B.
 Lavan Prize from the Academy of American Poets, the Off the Grid Poetry Prize, and two National Endowment for the Arts’ poetry fellowships.
 He was the city of Santa Fe’s fourth Poet Laureate and taught for 23 years at the Institute of American Indian Arts before founding, in 2013, the IAIA low residency MFA in Creative Writing, which he directed until his retirement in 2018.

 Jon Davis has an uncanny ability to detect the deepest currents in our collective imagination and follow them wherever they may emerge, leaving in their wake astonishing poems that map his clear-eyed vision of the world.